abeekuharmony/alx-system_engineering-devops/0x00-shell_basics/README.md

 7 mv /tmp/betty /tmp/my_first_directory Move the file betty from /tmp/ to /tmp/my_first_directory.
 8 rm /tmp/my_first_directory/betty Delete the file betty.
 9 rmdir /tmp/my_first_directory Delete the directory my_first_directory that is in the /tmp directory.
+10 cd - script that changes the working directory to the previous one.